arturmkr/demo-package/README.md

 # Python Packaging Example

 This repository demonstrates effective practices for packaging Python code, using a simple system metrics collection library as an example.
-The code itself is straightforward, designed to showcase packaging, dependency management, and distribution techniques.
+The actual code used for demonstration is hosted in a separate repository, which you can access [here](https://github.com/arturmkr/metrics).

 ## Installation